-Booby Flies have rolutionized many aspects of deep water trout fly fishing, often deadly on stillwaters both large and small.
-Boobies have a unique action all of their own when retrieved in short, sharp movements.
+One fly that has rolutionized many aspects of deep water trout fly fishing is the Booby fishing fly.
+Boobies are deadly on stillwaters both large and small.
+These have a unique action all of their own when retrieved in short, sharp movements.

-Use a retrieve, pause, retrieve pause method.
-On the retrieve the fly sinks but on the pause it floats up because of the buoyant eyes of closed-cell foam at the head of the Booby Flies.
+With Booby nymphs Use a retrieve, pause, retrieve pause method.
+On the retrieve the Booby sinks but on the pause it floats up because of the buoyant eyes of closed-cell foam at the head of the Booby Flies.
 It is an action that is lethally attractive to rainbow trout and highly visible as the fly moves up and down.
-Fish Booby Flies on a fast-sinking line and an ultra short leader. in this way this fly can be presented just above the bottom, where the fish are often lying during early season.
+Fish these flies on a fast-sinking line and an ultra short leader. in this way this fly can be presented just above the bottom, where the fish are often lying during early season.
 This buoyancy and the tail give it a tremendous enticing action.

-- Striking sideways will produce a faster direct contact rather than the traditional upward strike against the Booby Flies.
+Striking sideways will produce a faster direct contact rather than the traditional upward strike against the fly.
 Leave your line sinking for 30 seconds when fishing deep.

 Give one big strip to create a disturbance before starting a slow figure of eight retrieve.
 In winter the main diet of Rainbow Trout will be fry or small black buzzers.
 Use a white or dark colored booby instead of a bright orange colored one.